p4lang/p4-constraints/README.md

 2. A [command line interface (CLI)](p4_constraints/cli) that takes as input a P4 program with constraints and a set of table entries, and reports if the table entries satisfy the constraints placed on their respective tables or not.

-Note that the CLI is not intended for production use, but merely for testing and experimentation.
+   (Note that the CLI is intended for testing and experimentation, not for production use.)

 ## Example - Entry Restrictions